hagrin/security/research-papers/cryptocurrency/mstr.md

 ## MSTR "Buttons & Levers"

 MSTR has several levers to use or raise funds to buy more BTC for their treasury which include, but are not limited to -
-- Traditional debt - taking a traditional loan from a lender, but using it to buy BTC
+- Traditional debt - taking a traditional loan from a lender, but using it to buy BTC or to "roll debt" at the current interest rate.
+The issue with the traditional debt route is the collateral in the past used by MSTR was their BTC which then were encumbered.
+This is obviously not ideal and they have since moved away from this strategy as conditions have allowed.
 - Convertible debt - long-term bonds with the option to convert into shares at certain prices, MSTR's have been issued at a low interest rate redeemable at ~30-40% above the current MSTR price, but governed by conversion rules and time tables.
 - Equity / ATM ("At-the-Market") equity offerings - selling shares of the equity into the market to raise capital